Bradley-Hower/reading-notes/dynamic-web-pages-with-javascript.md

 ## Input Dependent Output

 Using stored variables, another option is to respond to a previous response, such as the prior question of favorite ice cream, and asking for an update or another flavor.
 Here is how that would look.
 To do so, we need to use some if statements, combined with potential responses.
 Thus, if a response is equal to a coded option (equal being coded by using `==`), the subsequent code runs.
 Otherwise, the user is asked to try again.
 This example does not have a loop feature.
 Therefore, there are only two user input runs.
-Note, one if-tree must be concluded before assigning a new constant.
+Note, if-else commands are localized.
+Thus, if any code within the blocks, including declarations or assignments, are temporary.

 ```
 const favorite_ice_cream = prompt("What is your favorite flavor of ice cream?");